-§ 904 Vice-Chairs of Committees
+§ 905 Vice-Chairs of Committees

 The Committee Chairs shall select one member for the position of Vice-Chair, with the advice and consent of the committee's standing members, to assist with the administration of the respective committees and to serve as the acting chair when the Chair is absent or until a replacement is elected for any vacant chairship.
-The Vice Chair shall serve at the pleasure of the Chair.
+The Vice-Chair shall serve at the pleasure of the Chair.

-§ 905 Committee Meetings
+§ 906 Committee Meetings

-Chairs of Committees are to schedule and hold weekly meetings and conduct business on a weekly basis during Sessions of the Student Senate, with the exceptions of University closings.

-The Vice-Chair of the committee will administer committee meetings in which the chair is unable to attend.
+The Committee Chairs are to schedule and hold weekly meetings and conduct business on a weekly basis during Sessions of the Student Senate, with the exception of university closings.
+The Vice-Chair of the committee will administer committee meetings which the chair is unable to attend.
 A chair must notify standing members of their committee and the Speaker 24 hours prior to canceling a meeting.

-§ 906 Emergency Committee Meetings
+§ 907 Emergency Committee Meetings